microCOVID/microCOVID/README.md

 ## Linting

 We use `eslint` to standardize our style across files.
-To check your files with the linter run:
+To check your files with the linter, run:

 ```sh
 $ yarn lint